amirtha4501/JavaScriptGames/README.md

 - Press spacebar to shoot🔥.
 - Press left⬅️ and right➡️ arrows to move the shooter accordingly.
 - The game is over🥴 if the aliens reached the land.
+### - Tetris
+- Use up arrow⬆️ to rotate the block📦.
+- Use left⬅️ and right➡️ arrow to move the block to sidewards.
+- Use down arrow⬇️ to move downwards fastly.
+- We can maintain the score💯 by filling all the blank space in a line of the screen.
+- The game is over🤐 if the blocks reach the top of the screen.
 ### - Whac A Mole
 - A mole🐭 will pop up from the boxes.
 - You've 60 seconds of time⏰ to show your nimbleness.